Laurence Graff: Re-cut of the Wittelsbach Diamond

 In 2008, Graff purchased the Wittelsbach Diamond for £16.4 million, a considerable premium over the £9 million guide price.
 Almost two years later, Graff revealed he had had three diamond cutters repolish the stone to eliminate the chips and improve the clarity, reducing the diamond from 35.52 carat to 31 carat.
 This action has been compared by critics to making the Mona Lisa prettier.
 However, according to gemologist Richard W. Wise, "At a cost of only 4.45 carats the recut and renamed Wittelsbach-Graff Diamond has been raised from a GIA grade of Fancy Deep Grayish Blue to a Fancy Deep Blue.
 Its clarity grade has been likewise elevated from VS2 to Internally Flawless (IF).
 This is a substantial upgrade."
 Further, the "Graff recut retained the original double stellate brilliant facet pattern thus retaining the overall look of the original stone."

 Personal life

 In 1962, Graff married Anne-Marie, who is French.
 They later divorced and his ex-wife is now credited as Anne-Marie Graff Ali.
 Together they had three children, two sons and a daughter (François Xavier, Kristelle and Stephane).
 His son, Francois Xavier Graff is the chief executive of the family business.

 Graff holds a 60% stake in the business through Graff Diamonds Corp., a Cayman Islands-based holding company.
 The remainder is held in the name of his ex-wife, Anne-Marie.
 Graff is credited with her stake because he controls the company's operational and strategic decisions and founded the company.

 Graff has five children, and lives in Gstaad, Switzerland.

-Graff is an art collector, his earlier interest was paintings of impressionism, and later contemporary art.
+He is an art collector, his earlier interest was paintings of impressionism, and later contemporary art.
 Graff purchased Andy Warhol’s 'Liz for $12.6 million.